top of page

 Angela

-"Wealth management was my career; creativity is my passion, but empowering people is my purpose, so I am calling a coalition of visionaries into action.
-Our mission is to create social and economic equity by developing collaborative strategies to rebuild the community and protect the families, landmarks, and culture in Harlem Park."
+"Wealth management was my career; the arts are my passion, but empowering people is my purpose, so I've called into action a coalition of visionaries.
+Our mission is to create collaborative strategies to build wealth and protect vulnerable residents and the cultural heritage of Harlem Park."

 "I'm a transplant from Miami, Florida, but my mission for social change connects me to Baltimore.
-I moved to Charm City in 2016 and co-founded 84 PROS, which is a music & media production company in Harlem Park.
-Media production is the reason I moved here, but my passion for helping others is why I now call it home."
+I moved to Charm City in 2016 to form a music & media production company in Harlem Park.
+Media production is why I moved here, but my passion for helping others is why I now call it home."

 Charles